 - 2.5 cups hot water or hot milk

-- Heat ghee or in a pan.
-Add pre roasted semolina and fry for 2-3 minutes till they semolina starts getting fragrant.
+- Heat ghee or oil in a kadai or pan.
+Add roasted semolina and on low to medium-low heat roast for 2 to 3 minutes, till the semolina starts getting fragrant.
 Don't brown the semolina.

 - Add chopped bananas and stir.

-- Now add the saffron.
-Stir and simmer for 2-3 minutes more.
+- Add the saffron.
+Stir and simmer for 2 to 3 minutes more.